embergershared/kubectl-verbosity/README.md

 They may do with errors and warnings, but I haven't seen any yet.

+- Command:

 ```bash
 kubectl get node -v=[1..5]
 ```

+- Result:

 ![Levels 1..5](./img/Levels-1-5.png)

+- Comment:

+  - No difference from the default output

 ### Level 6